Laboratory for molecular analysis of kidney development and disease

 ©Nicola Wanner

 We are using epigenetic and transcriptional profiling, imaging and nanobodies to understand nephrology: From environmental stressors causing disruption in renal development and the impact of epigenetic regulation of nephrogenesis to investigating renal diseases such as glomerulonephritis and the interaction between the immune system and renal cells, we are exploring multiple facets of renal physiology and disease.
-As members of the CRC 1192, we are using nanobody technology to develop novel treatment strategies for kidney diseases.
+As members of the CRC 1192, we use nanobody technology to develop novel treatment strategies for kidney diseases.

 Nicola Wanner, PhD